-The Board of Governors is elected at each Ordinary General Assembly.
+The Board of Governors is elected every three years by the General Assembly.
 All Governors may be re-elected only once as a representative of any single organization.

 In case of a vacancy, the Board of Governors shall designate a temporary replacement.
 This replacement has the same rights as his or her predecessor.